apostrophecms/apostrophe-documentation/modules/apostrophe-areas/browser-apostrophe-areas-editor.md

 called by the widget's editor on save, so it can change attributes of the widget element itself
 ### insertItem(*$item*)
-$item whould be a widget wrapper, not just the widget itself

 ### addSeparators(*$draggable*)
 This method recreates separators throughout the entire page as appropriate to the element being dragged.